mcthuesen/MobilePay-PoS-v10/docs/best_practices.md

 That is why we recommend always to use unique orderIds.

 ### Capture or Cancel of old Reservations
 All reservations should be captured or cancelled as soon as practically possible.
-It is the task of the PoS Client to determine whether or not a reservation should be captured or cancelled.
-Therefore it is bad practice to poll for outstanding payments that are in reserved state and either cancel or capture.
+If an error occurs that result in either Cancel or Capture being impossible - It is the responsibility of the PoS Client to persist which payments should be captured at a later stage.
+When processing for capturing at the later stage, it is important that only payments that should actually be captured are processed.
+It is bad practice to poll for outstanding payments that are in reserved state, since that could lead to payments that should be cancelled or expired, to be captured.

 ### Polling
 It is possible to get information on a payment using **/v10/payments/{paymentId}**, and it is possible to get information about an active check-in using **/v10/pointofsales/{posId}/checkin**.